dot CMS

 How dotCMS Addresses Franchise Website Management

-dotCMS’s multi-tenant product pages emphasize copy sites and templates for quick launch.
-In franchise terms, that means new operators do not start with a blank site.
-They inherit approved layout patterns, shared components, and a governed structure that can be localized safely.
+dotCMS's multi-tenant product pages emphasize copy sites and templates for quick launch.
+In franchise terms, new operators inherit approved layout patterns, shared components, and a governed structure that can be localized safely.

-Franchise brands often need more than a public site.
-They may also need store finders, kiosk content, apps, customer portals, or partner-facing interfaces. dotCMS supports REST, GraphQL, Page API delivery, and front-end flexibility across frameworks, which makes it useful when the franchise network needs content reused across channels.
+Franchise brands often need more than a public site — store finders, kiosk content, apps, customer portals, or partner-facing interfaces. dotCMS supports REST, GraphQL, and Page API delivery with front-end flexibility across frameworks, useful when the franchise network needs content reused across channels.

-In the Estes case study, Pam Whisenant, Marketing Director at Estes Express Lines, said dotCMS gave the team the ability to make “quick, iterative updates” without going through a developer.
-The same case study reports a 58% drop in internal service tickets and notes that the team can build specific landing pages for every terminal in minutes.
-That is not a franchise case study, but it is highly relevant to any franchise buyer evaluating local-site autonomy at scale.
+In dotCMS's Estes case study, Pam Whisenant, Marketing Director at Estes Express Lines, is quoted saying dotCMS gave her team the ability to make quick, iterative updates without going through a developer.
+The same case study reports a 58% drop in internal service tickets.
+Estes is a freight carrier, not a franchise — but the local-site autonomy problem it solved is the same one franchise buyers are evaluating.

 Frequently Asked Questions